flatironinstitute/sciware/34_PyPackaging/main.md

 - Now regular import patterns work!
 - First you just have to tell `pip` how to bundle your project

 We do that through `pyproject.toml`.
+But first...

+### A bit more about environments

+`sys.path` is actually how
+environments work.

+Let's take a look at a `venv` virtual environment and what happens when I install packages in it.

+[LIVE]

 ## Properly Handling Python Projects